Facility management: Operational

 The facilities management department has responsibilities for the day-to-day running of the building; these tasks may be outsourced or carried out by directly employed staff.
 This is a policy issue, but due to the immediacy of the response required in many of the activities involved the facilities manager will often require daily reports or an escalation procedure.

 Some issues require more than just periodic maintenance, for example, those that can stop or hamper the productivity of the business or that have safety implications.
 Many of these are managed by the facilities management "help desk" that staff is able to be contacted either by telephone or email.
 The response to help desk calls is prioritized but may be as simple as too hot or too cold, lights not working, photocopier jammed, coffee spills, or vending machine problems.

 Help desks may be used to book meeting rooms, car parking spaces, and many other services, but this often depends on how the facilities department is organized.
 Facilities may be split into two sections, often referred to as "soft" services such as reception and post room, and "hard" services, such as the mechanical, fire, and electrical services.
+Due to climate change, FM providers are increasingly focused on environmental, social and governance compliance considerations.